 A Student's t-test was used to evaluate the difference in mean between hours with and without precipitation or frozen precipitation (there was not a way to distinguish between ice and snow).
 For weekdays/Saturday the levels of hourly pedestrian volume were significantly lower (factor of the mean 0.87 and 0.86) for hours with precipitation and frozen precipitation than for days without (1.01 and 1.00).
 However, for holidays/Sundays, the hourly pedestrian volumes were not statistically different for days with and without precipitation or frozen precipitation.
+This may be due to the low pedestrian volume those days, either as a statistical power effect or because there may be a certain number of pedestrians who must travel regardless of the weather.
 The difference between the hourly factor of the mean for winter (January through April) and the other months was statistically significant (0.84 versus 1.08 p < 0.0005).
 One might interpret these mean differences by saying precipitation reduces average pedestrian volume by 13% on weekdays and Saturdays but not on Sundays or holidays.
 And "winter" reduces average pedestrian levels by 24%.

 Scatterplots such as those shown in Figure 6 reveal large scatter in the factor of the mean for pedestrian volume with all continuous predictor variables for both weekdays/Saturdays and holidays/Sunday.
 Similar scatterplots were created by month and season and also only noon in the summer months of June, July and August as shown in Figure 7.
 No strong relationships were noted.
-A small quadratic relationships was found between pedestrian factor of the mean and temperature with very cold and very hot temperatures reducing pedestrian volume levels slightly.
+A small quadratic relationship was found between pedestrian factor of the mean and temperature with very cold and very hot temperatures reducing pedestrian volume levels slightly.
+Whether this is due to fewer pedestrians, or poor counter performance in extreme conditions requires additional checks to determine.